Alph0101/POCO-LOCO-DICE-GAME/README.md

 ▶️ How to Run
-Just copy the Python code into a file (poco_loco.py) and run:
+Just copy the Python code into your preferred IDE (IDLE, Visual Studio,Jupyter etc) and run:

-bash
-Copy
-Edit
-python poco_loco.py
-Make sure Python is installed!

 🎮 Pro Tip
 Want a quick game?
 Start with fewer chips (like 5 or 10) for a fast-paced match!